mzi969/Habitat-Imaging-High-Risk-LUADs/README.md

-# Habitat Imaging Analysis for High-Risk Lung Adenocarcinoma (LUAD) Prediction on Low-Dose Computed Tomography
+# Habitat imaging-derived “solid component” for predicting high-risk lung adenocarcinomas in part-solid nodules on low-dose CT

 **1.Introduction**

-This software implements a fully automated habitat imaging pipeline for quantifying solid components within part-solid nodules on low-dose computed tomography (LDCT) and predicting high-risk lung adenocarcinoma (LUAD).
-Using fixed thresholds (density: –447 HU; entropy: 4.201), density and entropy maps are clustered to generate four distinct habitats.
-The solid component is defined as the high density and low entropy region (Label 3), and its volume together with its volume ratio are used as key predictors in a logistic regression model.
+This software implements a fully automated habitat imaging pipeline for quantifying “solid component” within part-solid nodules on low-dose computed tomography (LDCT) and predicting high-risk lung adenocarcinoma (LUAD).
+Using fixed thresholds (density: −447 HU; entropy: 4.201), density and entropy maps are clustered to generate four distinct habitats.
+The “solid component” is defined as the high density and low entropy region (Label 3), and its volume together with its volume ratio are used as key predictors in a logistic regression model.

 **2. File Requirements and Format**